SilkRose/Pony/src/stories/timeless-tears/timeless-tears.md

 *I love you…*

-"Well, if you're certain, I just want to make sure you're alright, and not putting too much of you onto Pinkie."
+"Well, if you're certain, I just want to make sure you're alright, and not putting too much of your energy onto Pinkie."

 "I could never do anything bad to her."